ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 1. Navigate to **Storage** in the Resource list.

-1. Click the {{site.data.keyword.cos_full_notm}} name that will display your {{site.data.keyword.cos_full_notm}} console.
+1. Click the {{site.data.keyword.cos_full_notm}} name that displays your {{site.data.keyword.cos_full_notm}} console.

 1. In the {{site.data.keyword.cos_full_notm}} console, navigate to **Buckets**.

-1. Select and copy the required Bucket name that need to used in the destination creation process.
+1. Select and copy the required Bucket name that need to use in the destination creation process.
 Use this copied Bucket name in the destination creation screen.

 ## How to find the Endpoint URL of the {{site.data.keyword.cos_full_notm}} service instance?
 {: #en-endpoint-url}